Charitable gifts are vital to the future of the Whitacre College of Engineering. They

 2. Decide on the Type and Purpose of your Fund

-There are several endowment types to choose from which allow you to give in a way that is most meaningful to you.
+There are several endowment types to choose from that allow you to give in a way that is most meaningful to you.
 Examples

 are funds for the area of greatest need, scholarships, fellowships, academic programs,